 Sociology examines the organization, structure, and change of societal groups.
 It combines rigorous methods of inquiry and analysis with a remarkable freedom of choice in research topics: mass media, the environment, racism, gender issues, class, war and peace, and deviance and social control, to name just a few possible topics.
 At Boston College, sociologists also take a transformative, activist approach toward issues of social injustice and inequality, making the sociological experience here not only rigorous and creative but socially relevant and engaged.
 Training in this field is useful in a broad range of occupations, and also prepares students for graduate study in a number of disciplines.

 We invite you to look over our website and see whether the study of sociology at Boston College seems right for you.
-Be sure to note the undergrad journal, SocialEyes, and our Distinguished Visiting Scholar Series, which brings prominent scholars to the BC campus for public lectures.
+Be sure to note the undergrad journal, SocialEyes, which offers publishing opportunities and a chance to serve on the editorial board.
 If you have any questions about our program, feel free to email us at email@example.com, call 617-552-4130, or drop by our office at McGuinn 426.